Some films are so perfectly constructed that they become instant classics.

 took hold of the nation as evident by the devastating effect of the Senate

-mantra of a generation.
-Many films of this Cold War era attempted to capture
+the mantra of a generation.
+Countless films of this Cold War era attempted to

-this sense of impending doom but ‘Invasion of the Body Snatchers’ is universally
+capture this sense of impending doom but ‘Invasion of the Body Snatchers’ is

-considered the benchmark that other movie strive for but virtually none have
+universally considered the benchmark that other movie strive for but virtually

-every come close.
-One of the most important aspects of science fiction is the
+none have every come close.
+One of the most important aspects of science fiction

-way it affords the writer with a platform for social commentary under the guise
+is the way it affords the writer with a platform for social commentary under the

-of imaginative fiction.
-A Sci-Fi about robots can frequently give more insight
+guise of imaginative fiction.
+In Sci-Fi stories about robots or androids can

 The screenplay by Daniel Mainwaring was roughly based on the serialized story